 Jimenez, White Sox edge Brewers for 6th straight win

-Eloy Jimenez smacked a two-run home run among his three hits and Lucas Giolito pitched six strong innings to boost the visiting Chicago White Sox to a 3-2 victory against the Milwaukee Brewers on Tuesday for their sixth straight win.
+Eloy Jimenez smacked a two-run home run among his three hits, and Lucas Giolito pitched six strong innings to boost the visiting White Sox to a 3-2 victory against the Milwaukee Brewers on Tuesday, Chicago's sixth consecutive win.
 Jose Abreu snapped a 2-all tie with a two-out RBI single in the seventh for Chicago, which completed a 6-2 road trip by out-hitting Milwaukee 10-7.

-Giolito improved to 1-1 after scattering two runs and four hits with three walks and nine strikeouts.
+Giolito (1-1) scattered two runs and four hits with three walks and nine strikeouts.
 Alex Colome worked around a pair of two-out hits in the ninth to notch his third save.
 Eric Sogard went 2-for-4 for the Brewers, while opposing leadoff hitter Luis Robert added two hits for Chicago.

 The White Sox tied the game in the next half-inning, as Jimenez drilled a two-run home run to center against Woodruff.
 Chicago second baseman Nick Madrigal left the game in the top of the third after appearing to jam his left shoulder while sliding feet-first into third base, trying to advance on a Robert single.